 Customs procedures follow Regulation (EU) No. 608/2013 of the European Parliament and of the Council concerning customs enforcement of intellectual property rights.

 The Portuguese customs authority tends to be quite efficient in relation to trademarks and designs.

 i Unregistered trademarks

-Although the ruling of the Supreme Court of Justice in Case No. 143/16.9YHLSB.L1.S1, dated 5 June 2018, does not consider the use of an unregistered trademark to be juridically irrelevant, it does reinforce the position that, in Portugal, the mere use of an unregistered trademark does not grant its holder an exclusive right.
+Although the ruling of the Supreme Court of Justice in a recent case3 does not consider the use of an unregistered trademark to be juridically irrelevant, it does reinforce the position that, in Portugal, the mere use of an unregistered trademark does not grant its holder an exclusive right.
 Furthermore, the Court stated that it should be borne in mind that unfair competition is complementary to the protection of exclusive industrial property rights and that it should be seen as a secondary defence and only provide a ground for revocation of a registered trademark in serious cases.

 The Portuguese IP Court certainly needs improvements, notably in the number of judges allocated to the Court, their specialisation in IP law and the logistical means for a better and more expeditious delivery of justice.

-There has been a significant increase of infringement of IP rights on the internet and accordingly the IP Court has dealt more with these cases.
-Also, social networks have contributed to the increase in the number of cases of infringement of rights; however, these are related more to personality rights and privacy.
+There has been a significant increase of infringement of IP rights on the internet and, accordingly, the IP Court has dealt more with this type of case.
+Social networks have also contributed to the increase in the number of cases of infringement of rights; however, these are related more to personality rights and privacy.

 1 António Andrade is of counsel, Sara Nazaré is a managing associate and João Carlos Assunção is an associate at Vieira de Almeida.

 3 Case No. 143/16.9YHLSB.L1.S1, dated 5 June 2018.